IsaacsLab42/lcr_session/README.md

 * More "well known URL's"
 * More examples
 * Saving more of the session state
-* ???
-Open an issue with suggestions or problems encountered
+* What else?
+Please open an issue with suggestions or problems encountered.
+I do want to keep this library fairly generic.
+This is meant to serve as a foundation for other people to write scripts around.

 ## Footnotes